 - Developing social media guidelines and policies for the workplace.

-In short, we can work together in helping your business become ready to be a social business.
+In short, we can work together in helping your business become transformational to be a social business.
 If you’d like to know a little more of what that means and why I think it’s a business imperative today, take a look at what I’ve been saying to organizations over the past few years in these presentation decks at Slideshare.